Michelle Williams Gamaker

 From a London perspective, the city’s history of former colonized workers and Commonwealth workers arriving through the dockyards and port cities would have provided a prime casting net for directors, I imagine.
 When you look at Hollywood films even into the eighties, Raiders of the Lost Ark (1981), for example, the cast of extras are from Sri Lanka, not from India––it’s a nebulous South Asian diaspora that's being drawn upon.
 But you can hear Sinhala spoken by the extras in the background.
 The performers reveal this by simply being themselves, but it doesn't come through the directorial decision because these details don’t seem to matter for the extra.
 I would really love to focus on the plurality of the extra one day!

-GBF: Indeed, the script for Thieves identifies several regional British accents.
+GBF: Yes, the script for Thieves identifies several regional British accents.

 MWG: That’s to stay true to my casting and to my actors.
 In Thieves, the role of the Conductor will be played by Lucy-May Orange, who is in my film Encore (Resurrection Manifestations) (2018), and is from Yorkshire.
 Catherine Lord, who appears in several of my films, is from Lancashire.
 I think part of this is also a conversation around working-class dynamics and the North.
 My dad is from the North of England and regional divides between the South and the North continuously ostracize workers to this day.
 I like thinking across the complexities of transnational diasporic cultures and regional cultures.